asreview/asreview/docs/source/features/post_screening.rst

 Export Project
 --------------

-An ASReview project file can be exported from ASReview LAB.
-The file contains all data, decisions, and models. replicate the project or to import the project on a different device.
+The ASReview project file (.asreview) can be exported from ASReview LAB.
-The ASReview project file (.asreview) allows another person to continue your project exactly where you left off.
+The file contains the dataset, review history, notes, and model configuration.
+It can be imported into ASReview LAB on a different device, which allows other users to replicate the project, or continue the systematic review.

 To export your project: